 xDLMS version number

-The new DLMS version number, corresponding to the first version of the xDLMS ASE is 6.
+The new DLMS® version number, corresponding to the first version of the xDLMS ASE is 6.

 xDLMS conformance block

-The xDLMS conformance block enables optimised DLMS/COSEM server implementations with extended functionality.
-It can be distinguished from the DLMS conformance block by its tag "Application 31".
+The xDLMS conformance block enables optimised DLMS®/COSEM server implementations with extended functionality.
+It can be distinguished from the DLMS® conformance block by its tag "Application 31".
 See 7.3.1, Clause 8 and Clause 9.

 The xDLMS conformance block is part of the xDLMS context.